wenxindongwork/keras-tuner-alpha/README.md

 ## Running examples via Ray

 Ray is a great tool for running distributed TPU workloads.
-Here is an example of how to use Ray to run the examples we mentioned above.
+Here is an example of how to use Ray to run the huggingface gemma example.

 1. Assume you have resource capacity and quota in your GCP project and region/zone.
 Modify `examples/ray/cluster.yaml` template with your configurations.